resibots/dynamixel_control_hw/README.md

 - `ros-YourDistro-ros-controllers` and
 - `ros-YourDistro-joint-state-publisher`.

-The Have a look at the `launch/sample.launch` file.
+Have a look at the `launch/sample.launch` file.
 It will by default launch two feed-forward only position controllers and a virtual controller that publishes the states of each actuator.

-*Before starting* it, check `config/sample.yaml` for the `hardware_mapping` section, the `serial_interface` and `baudrate`.
+*Before starting* it, check `config/sample.yaml` for the `hardware_mapping` section, the `serial_interface` and `baudrate` settings.
 Once you are sure that it's correct, you can launch the sample.
 By looking at the available topics, you should find two for the commands of each joint and one for the joint state.

 ## Alternative software
 If you know of an other software offering similar functionalities to this one, feel free to open an issue so that we can add it here.